Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Experiments

 \subsubsection{Video Length}

-We evaluate the performance of our model trained with different lengths of video.
+We evaluate the performance of our model trained with different length of videos.
 As shown in Table \ref{tab:psnr_video_frame}, We found performance degradation when the total number of timestamps $T$ increased.
-This is due to reaching the representation threshold of temporal basis and dynamic coefficients.
+This is due to reaching the representation threshold of temporal basis and high-frequency coefficients.